 Entebbe Zoo Entrance Fee and Prices

-The Entrance fees for Entebbe Zoo or the Uganda Wildlife Education Centre is made at the main gate.
-Payments can be in form of cash or electronic cards (visa or credit card).
+The Entrance fees for Entebbe Zoo or the Uganda Wildlife Education Centre are made at the main gate.
+Payments can be in the form of cash or electronic cards (visa or credit card).
 Adult non-residents pay $10 and Children $5.
 Residents of Uganda pay 10,000 shillings and children 5,000 shillings.
 There are special discounted fees for learning institutions and schools.
 Visitors interested in a special guided tour around the wildlife Centre are required to pay a special rate which is normally higher than the standard fees.
-Car parking fees at the Centre is 2,000 shillings per vehicle.
+Car parking fees at the Centre are 2,000 shillings per vehicle.

 Safari Vacations and Travel Services designs itineraries in Uganda, Rwanda, and the DRC with over 10 years of experience and we are proud of our reputation for executing some of the most highly-rated vacation experiences.
 Our local consultants plan your preferred itinerary using expert ground knowledge.
 We take care of all the local logistics like permits, accommodation, and transport.
 And also, manage your entire trip, from start to finish.

 And for inquiries, advice on how to plan for this safari, booking the hiking permits; organizing transport and accommodation, getting in touch with safari vacations and travel services, we help you to avoid inconveniences after you have arrived for the safari.